Provisioning overview

 The following objects are cleaned up:

-Network security groups created for Cloud PCs won’t be cleaned up, as there may be other objects relying on those groups.
+Network security groups created for Cloud PCs aren't cleaned up, as there may be other objects relying on those groups.

-Any on-premises Azure AD computer accounts that were joined to the domain during provisioning won't be deleted.
-Windows 365 doesn't have sufficient permissions to delete on-premises computer objects, so instead the redundant computer objects will be disabled.
+Any on-premises Microsoft Entra computer accounts that were joined to the domain during provisioning aren't be deleted.
+Windows 365 doesn't have sufficient permissions to delete on-premises computer objects, so instead the redundant computer objects are disabled.
 We encourage your organization to clean up these disabled computer objects during your regular maintenance process.